brenthompson2/Minterface/README.md

 Minterface is the main GUI dashboard for displaying reports that allow for advanced data analysis on the Mint data.

-**As of 02/17/19 the GUI Dash app just shows a basic table of all transactions**
+**As of 03/09/19 the GUI Dash app just shows a graph of account balances over time**

 **Using Minterface GUI**

 1. Run the application with `</path/to/python/> ./Minterface.py`
-1. It will ask if credentials are saved to `credentials.txt`.
-If not, it will prompt for them.
-1. While connecting to Mint it will open a browser session, login, and wait for the account data to refresh.
-Two factor authentication is supported but will require user intervention.
-1. The Dash app will launch, and for some reason the script prompts will restart.
-1. After the data is re-retrieved, the GUI should be visible at the url mentioned in the terminal
+1. After the data is analyzed, the GUI should be visible at the url mentioned in the terminal

 # Minterface CLI